Sofie8/VERTHY/index.md

 ---

 {% capture text1 %}
-I’m Sofie Thijs, a molecular microbiologist working at the nexus of plants, soils, and their microbiomes.
-I design microbe- and plant-based solutions that detoxify polluted environments and make crops more resilient.
-From DNA to field trials, I translate microbial ecology into practical tools for cleaner soils and sustainable agriculture.
+VERTHY stands for consultancy in ecological restoration, biotechnology and remediation.
+We design microbe- and plant-based solutions that detoxify polluted environments.
+From DNA to field trials, I translate microbial ecology into practical tools for cleaner soils and sustainable agriculture in a changing climate.
 {% endcapture %}

 {%
   include feature.html
   image="images/who.jpg"
-  title="Who I am"
+  title="Microbial Soilutions"
   text=text1
   link="about"
 %}